noncomputable/AgentMaps/docs/DOCS.md

 # AgentMaps Documentation

-For a basic walkthrough on using AgentMaps, see [this](https://noncomputable.github.io/AgentMaps/#basic-walkthrough) section of the README.

 The sidebar of this page contains a list of classes and functions used by Agentmaps.
 Click them to see their methods and properties, their purposes, and their types.
 If you are looking at the [normal docs](https://noncomputable.github.io/AgentMaps/docs),